Philippine Constabulary Band: St. Louis World's Fair

 The band's first overseas performance came just three years after its formation when it accompanied the Philippine Scouts to the Louisiana Purchase Exposition of 1904 in St. Louis, Missouri.
-Four companies of Scouts had been sent to the fair to drill the manual of arms for President Theodore Roosevelt, who requested that the Constabulary Band play one of his favorite marches, The Garryowen, which it obliged as the president "clapped heartily."
+A 4-company battalion of these Scouts, with many Filipino NCOs and enlisted among its ranks, had been sent to the fair to drill the manual of arms for President Theodore Roosevelt, who requested that the Constabulary Band play one of his favorite marches, The Garryowen, which it obliged as the president "clapped heartily."
 John Philip Sousa, who was in attendance at the fair, was among those who heard the Philippine Constabulary Band play and remarked, "I am simply amazed.
 I have rarely heard such playing."

 1909 U.S. presidential inauguration

 The Philippine Constabulary Band was the lead unit in the United States presidential inaugural parade of 1909, which saw its former patron William Howard Taft inaugurated as president of the United States.
 It was the first time a band other than the United States Marine Band served as the musical escort to the president of the United States.
 (The Band of the Philippine Scouts appeared at the 1905 inaugural of Theodore Roosevelt, but did not lead the procession.)
 The 1909 inaugural parade occurred in a record-setting snowstorm, and was the first time most of the bandsmen had seen snow.
 Afterwards, The New York Times wrote of the band's appearance:

 The day after the inauguration the band was invited to perform for the president and Mrs. Taft at the White House, becoming the first band in history from outside the continental United States to perform at a White House reception.
 (It is also believed this may have been the first time an African-American conducted a musical performance at the White House, Loving being African-American.)

 After its inaugural engagement, the band remained in the mainland United States for several months, performing at other public events.
 A concert at the New York Hippodrome met with a "rousing reception" in which "encore after encore" was demanded, the band finally concluding with the overture from Tannhäuser followed by the Stars and Stripes Forever.
 On April 17, 1909, the band returned to Washington at the request of Helen Taft to perform at the opening of West Potomac Park.
 Later, it appeared in Seattle at the Alaska-Yukon-Pacific Exposition to herald the arrival of President Taft for his inspection of the fairgrounds.
 The band then traveled to San Francisco, California, to depart for the return voyage to the Philippines.
 As their troopship was departing, Taft ordered his own vessel to pull alongside.
 Seeing the president's ship approach, the band struck up Hail to the Chief prompting Taft to shout back "goodbye, boys – I wish you a pleasant voyage!"